MyAccount is temporarily unavailable due to some issues identified by the council tax system provider.

 Sky lanterns

-Please see our Events and filming page for the Council’s view on the use of Sky Lanterns on Council owned land.
+See our events and filming page for the Council’s view on the use of Sky Lanterns on Council owned land.

 Government transparency agenda

-- our Brighton & Hove City Council interactive land & property asset map provides high level details of our land & property assets in the city (please note that the map excludes individual council houses & flats)
+- our Brighton & Hove City Council interactive land & property asset map provides high level details of our land & property assets in the city (the map excludes individual council houses and flats)

 - download the user guide for the Brighton & Hove City Council interactive map (PDF 678KB)

-- download a list of Brighton & Hove City Council Property & Land assets (XLSX 411KB) in Excel format
+- download a list of Brighton & Hove City Council Property and Land assets in Excel and CSV format

 - visit the council's data web page to download our property & land KML layer files for use with Google Earth